City of Horsham

 The City of Horsham was a local government area about 290 km west-northwest of Melbourne, the state capital of Victoria, Australia.
-The munincipality covered an area of 23.31 km2, and existed from 1882 until 1994.
+The municipality covered an area of 23.31 km2, and was established in 1882.

 History

 Horsham was initially part of the Shire of Wimmera, and was first incorporated as a borough on 17 November 1882.
 It became a town on 16 November 1932, and was proclaimed a city on 25 May 1949.

 On 20 January 1995, the City of Horsham was abolished, and along with parts of the Shires of Arapiles, Kowree and Wimmera, was merged into the newly created Rural City of Horsham.

 Wards

-The City of Horsham was not subdivided into wards, with its nine councillors representing the entire area.
+The City of Horsham was not subdivided into wards, with its nine Councillors representing the entire area.